blbadger/blbadger.github.io/neural-networks.md

 ![neural network architecture]({{https://blbadger.github.io}}/neural_networks/nn_images_11.png)

 There are a number of interesting observations from this experiment.
-Firstly, the multiple normalization methods employed by AlexNet (relative to no normalization used for the deep network) are incapable of preventing severe overfitting for Snf7, or even for Snap29.
+Firstly, the multiple normalization methods employed by AlexNet (relative to no normalization used for our custom architecture) are incapable of preventing severe overfitting for Snf7, or even for Snap29.
 Second, with no modification to hyperparameters the AlexNet architecture was able to make significant progress towards classifying Snap29 images, even though this image content is far different from the CIFAR datasets that AlexNet was designed to classify.
 The third observation is detailed in the next section.

 ### Learning (ie increasing test classification accuracy) does not equate to global minimization of a cost function during training

+The above experimental results are quite interesting because they suggest that, for deep learning models of quite different architecture, a model's ability to generalize depends not only on the model's parameters $\theta$ and the family of functions that it can approximate given its architecture $F_j$ but also on the choice of input $x$.
+Furthermore, the input $x$ is capable of inducing overfitting in a model employing extensive measures to prevent this phenomenon (L2 regularization, batch normalization) but a different input results in minimal overfitting (in the same epoch number) in a model that has none of these measures (nor any other regularizers separate from the model architecture itself).

+Why is this the input so important to the behavior of the network?

 Neural networks learn by adjusting the weights and biases of the neurons in order to miminize a cost function, which is a continuous and differentiable representation of the accuracy of the output of the network.
 This is usually done with a variant on stochastic gradient descent, which involves calculating the gradient (direction of largest change) using a randomly chosen subset of images (which is why it is 'stochastic').
 This is conceptually similar to rolling a ball representing the network down a surface representing the multidimensional weights and biases of the neurons.
 The height of the ball represents the cost function, so the goal is to roll it to the lowest spot during training.